Introduction to Data Analysis

 1. Descriptive Analysis

-This kind of analysis tells the business what actually went right and what went wrong example coma when a restaurant gets to know that those users who ordered the pizza once, they kept reordering but there is no reorder for their risotto. it gives the restaurant hint that they should improve the recipe of their risotto and keep the focus on pizza to keep the business running.
+This kind of analysis tells the business what actually went right and what went wrong example coma when a restaurant gets to know that those users who ordered the pizza once, kept reordering but there is no reorder for their risotto. it gives the restaurant hint that they should improve the recipe of their risotto and keep the focus on pizza to keep the business running.

 2. Diagnostic Analysis